 I know genealogy is not for the faint of heart, but the cyber-innovations of Ancestry.com, FamilySearch.com, Fold3, Newspapers.com and FindaGrave.com have been godsends, allowing ease in time and effort in finding pertinent resources.
 The latter of the sites mentioned certainly drives my point home, as you can make a "virtual" visit to a gravestone in a cemetery anywhere in the world as long as its been documented by a FindaGrave volunteer.
 Here one can gaze upon the final resting place and stone of a long-lost ancestor.
 In some cases, you may also find exact GPS coordinates for headstones to boot.

-Last year we launched a companion "sister-website" entitled www.MountOlivetVets.com.
-This website has a similar mission to FindaGrave.com and is designed to contain memorial pages for the over 4,000 military veterans buried at Mount Olivet.
+A few years back, we launched a companion "sister-website" entitled www.MountOlivetVets.com.
+This website has a similar mission to FindaGrave.com and is designed to contain memorial pages for the over 4,000+ military veterans buried at Mount Olivet.
 Here you will find pictures of grave monuments and military-issued stones/markers and obituaries along with vital, personal and military record information.
 In some cases, we feature photographs of the deceased which allows users to put a face with a name, and so much more—a life.

 Some people go into cemeteries and simply see names and dates chiseled in stone.
 Many of us see much, much more.
 I continue to learn more about the lives of Mount Olivet’s residents through studying grave stones, researching our blog, collecting images and documenting stories told to me by visiting descendants (regarding their relatives).
 Our goal is to continue sharing this with you the reader and future generations.